 The estimated value of the transmission fees for energy transported but not raised as of 31st December is also included in the liability accruals.
-'Low-voltage' and 'low-pressure' consumption for residential and business customers is only recorded once a year, so the quantities of energy transported for these customers between the date of the last meter reading and 31st December and the transmission fees relating to them have to be estimated (total quantities of energy transported during the calendar year - quantities transported and billed during the same financial year; valuation of transmission fees based on the applicable rates during the course of the financial year concerned).
+'Low-voltage' and 'low-pressure' consumption for residential and business customers is only recorded once a year, so the quantities of energy transported for these customers between the date of the last meter reading and 31st December and the transmission fees relating to them have to be estimated (total quantities of energy transported and billed during the same financial year; valuation of transmission fees based on the applicable rates during the course of the financial year concerned).